eeg/latex_tutorial/about_latex.md

 LaTeX is a document preparation system.
 You provide your text, figures, tables, equations, section names, citations, and any other content.
-You also provide formatting specifications, like page size and the look of section headers.
+You also provide formatting specifications like page size, font, the look of section headers, and whether to use two columns, hyperlinks, line numbers, etc.
 Then you tell LaTeX to do its thing: you issue a command like `latex myfile.tex` to compile your document's source file.
 The result is your document formatted as a printed (pdf) page, `myfile.pdf`.